jacksonwalters/neuroimage-analysis/README.md

 # neuroimage-analysis
 This script provides a basic visualization of brain scans in MATLAB.

+Currently the `ds000114_sub_01_analysis.m` script:
-Currently it computes basic statistics and produces two animations.
+  - computes basic statistics
+  - produces two animations [temporal, spatial]
+  - outputs a time series for a given voxel

 The first animation fixes the spatial slice in the z-axis and iterates over time.
 The output is a .gif file.